fukhash/Learning/README.md

 # Usefull contents about Computer Science

-Here is a bunch of stuff that I'm stacking up so I can save for the future studies.
+Here is a bunch of stuff that I'm stacking up for future studies.

 **Issues**